Is it common for ME to be nervous about the prospect of camp?

 How do I get my child’s medication blister packed?

 Blister packing medications has become more prevalent in a number of settings.
-We have identified a number of local pharmacies that are able to blister pack medications and they include the following: Shop-Ko, Wal-Mart, Snyder Drug, Thrifty White, Good Day Pharmacy, CVS (24 Hour), K-Mart, SuperValu (Cub Pharmacy), Rexall, Pamida, and Lunds/Byerlys Prairie Stone Pharmacy.
-There is also a pharmacy we work with called Lakeland Pharmacy and their website is: http://www.camperspharmacy.com.
-If your child’s medication is not blister packed this will result in delayed check in of your camper and fees.
+We have identified a number of local pharmacies that are able to blister pack medications.
+We have found that the pharmacies able to do this tend to be smaller and/or family-owned.
+Some of the pharmacies we have found in the Twin Cities Metro area able to provide blister packing of medications include the following: St. Paul Corner Drug, Rexall, CVS, Walgreens, Cub Foods, Shop-Ko, Pamida, and Lunds/Byerlys Prairie Stone Pharmacy.
+There is also an online pharmacy we work with called Valley Pharmacy and they can be contacted at (973) 512 – 2949 or you can visit their website http://www.camperspharmacy.com.
+If your child’s medications are not blister packed this will result in delayed check in of your camper and fees.
 If you have any questions please give us a call well before the start of the session.

 Do you allow electronic devices?

 No. We know that we live in an era where some lives are becoming more and more consumed by electronics (MP3 players, video games, cell phone.)
 Most of our campers are very interested in ‘screen time’ and are quite comfortable in front of the TV, video game console, or computer.
 At Camp Buckskin we want to provide each camper with a “real” camp experience … including opportunities that the campers might not get a chance to do at home.
 By providing new activities to experience, our campers spend more time outdoors and are more active.
 By also spending time interacting with other campers and staff, our campers will indeed gain useful knowledge and skills as well as develop new interests.

 How do you share information about the child’s stay at camp?